vikas-s-tsl/Mimir-Project/README.md

 # Mimir-Project
-Created a single instance and a multiple instance of mimir along with visualization use the same for setup below for VM(Ubuntu) also.
+Created a single instance and a multiple instance of mimir along with visualization use the same setup for VM(Ubuntu) also.
 # Working with Mimir

 Grafana Mimir is a distributed, horizontally scalable, and highly available long term storage for [Prometheus](https://prometheus.io).